Invisible Boys

-Invisible Boys is an Australian drama for Stan that premiered on 13 February 2025.
+Invisible Boys is an Australian drama series for Stan that premiered on 13 February 2025.
 It is created and directed by Nicholas Verso, adapted from the novel of the same name by Holden Sheppard.
 The series follows the challenges of teens in the coastal city of Geraldton in Western Australia following the 2017 same-sex marriage plebiscite, it focuses on finding friendships, solace and understanding on what makes them "invisible".

 Plot

 During the 2017 same-sex marriage plebiscite, a group of teens in the remote coastal city of Geraldton, Western Australia must explore the challenges of social media after one of them is outed on social media after an encounter with a married man.
-The group band together to find solace, strengthen their friendships and begin understanding on what made them previously invisible, and why they must continue to support each other.
+Afterwards, the group bands together to find solace, strengthen their friendships and begin understanding on what made them previously invisible, and why they must continue to support each other afterwards.

 The series follows four teenage boys—Charlie, Zeke, Hammer, and Matt—each struggling with their identity, family pressures, and the harsh expectations of a small-town community.
 The story begins when Charlie, a rebellious punk outsider, is outed on social media after an encounter with a married man.
 This moment forces him into an unwelcome spotlight and sets off a chain reaction for the others, who are each forced to confront their own invisibility.
 Zeke, a high-achieving boy from a strict Sicilian Catholic family, battles shame and fear of rejection.
 Hammer, a popular Indigenous footy player and local hero, feels suffocated by masculine and cultural expectations while hiding his truth.
 Matt, a quiet farm boy burdened by family responsibilities and isolation, begins a downward spiral as the weight of secrecy and hopelessness grows unbearable.